martonbalazs/cli_view_edit/README.md

   documents, latex, html) into ps, shows it, and asks for printing options.
 Can do, in principle, one- or two-sided printing on suitable printers, or can cooperate with manually (re-)feeding a printer so that the result is two-sided (credits partially go to Imre Péter Tóth).
+Also prepared for producing a pdf for email-printing.
 If psbind (http://freecode.com/projects/psbind) is installed then it applies psbind with a push of a button.
 The printer can be specified in the file ~/.prevlpr_printer.txt .

 - rbyw (Read By Word) is yet another Spritz-like reader (http://www.spritzinc.com/).
 With rbyw [file] it reads text files, and also